With contributions by Darcy Lambert, Jessica Prince, and Rachel Hadley

 - Acquired the above perfect rolling computer bag, as well as candle-making supplies (thanks Laurie!), a frame, a bigger box spring (thanks Fia), two pots for plants, a toaster oven, a couple houseplants (thanks Susan), and as of two days ago, an audiobook.

 - Lent out a stud-finder, an air compressor, and a folding table.

-Folks mentioned in person are friends/neighbors from the Buy Nothing Group, who are also Climate Steps post and/or CS FB followers and thus likely to see this article!
+Folks mentioned in person are friends/neighbors from the Buy Nothing Group who are also Climate Steps website and/or CS Facebook followers and thus likely to see this article!

 Kids stuff is very popular in these sites as well.
 As you can probably imagine.